 challenge and, together with pipunwelcome mantle of 'Africa's LBJs'.
-Most species use open habitats in desert, semi-desert and grasslands, and are characterised by a great deal of morphological convergence.
-This is because the Maclean's cautious view was in strong environments they exploit are very similar, so the species often end up looking confusingly alike.
+Most species use open habitats in desert, semi-desert and grasslands, and are characterised by a great deal of morphoenvironments they exploit are very similar, so the species often end up looking confusingly alike.
 To exacerbate the problem, differences in plumage and form are frequently as great within species as they are between them.